Nance-Lab/textile/README.md

 /_semi-linear_/ We have three linear pathways to follow along with:

-1. Research Lab Specific: Motivates the greater TEXTILE work within the context of the Disease Directed Engineering Lab.
+1. **Research Lab Specific**: Motivates the greater TEXTILE work within the context of the Disease Directed Engineering Lab.
-2. Data Science Specific: The data science fundamentals needed to support the end learning goal
+2. **Data Science Specific**: The data science fundamentals needed to support the end learning goal
-3. Image Processing Specific: The cell segmentation and quantification lessons
+3. **Image Processing Specific**: The cell segmentation and quantification lessons

 ![Curriculum](/images/curriculum.png)